nikoelt/WhisperAttack/README.md

 inter=Inter
 ```

 WhisperAttack needs to be restarted after making changes to this file.
 New word mappings can be added via the configuration screen and do not require a restart.
+When adding new word mappings they will be created in your custom configuration file, `C:\Users\username\AppData\Local\WhisperAttack\word_mappings.txt`

 ---